KobeVK/containerized-web-site/README.md

 Greenroad web app CICD flow involves the following stages: <br><br>

 1. `Deploy` <br>
-In this stage, we deploy an EC2 instance to aws, using terraform aws module<br>
+This step deploys an EC2 instance to aws, using terraform aws module<br>
-2. `verify`<br>
+2. `verify hosts are reachable	`<br>
-In this stage, we verify that the EC2 instance was created succesfully
+This step verifies that the EC2 instance was created succesfully
 3. `Install` <br>
-In this stage, we install our web application on top of the EC2 using ansible whcih runs docker-compose to initiate a docker container that holds our web app <br>
+This step installs our web application on top of the EC2 using ansible whcih runs docker-compose to initiate a docker container that holds our web app <br>
 4. `Test` <br>
-In this stage, we test the functionality of the web-app <br>
+This step tests the functionality of the web-app <br>
-such as: <br>
-    4.1 Health Checks
-    4.2 Health Checks
-    4.3 Health Checks
 5. `Release` <br>
-In this stage, we release the image as artifact to dockerhub. <br>
+This step releases the image as artifact to dockerhub. <br>
 This image containes the latest of our code
-6. `Destroy`<br>
-On development branches only (pipelines that came from any other branch but `main`) the pipeline will kill the EC2 machine that was created after 10 minuets

-as for production, the

 # Deployment
 To deploy development enviornemt: